-You’ve probably misread your dog’s signals at least a dozen times this week, and you didn’t even realize it.
-That friendly tail wag might’ve been a warning, or that yawn could’ve meant serious stress, not sleepiness.
-The truth is, dogs speak a complex language through their bodies, and most owners only catch about half of what their pets are actually saying.
-Understanding these 17 critical signals will change everything about how you interact with your furry companion.
+You’ve probably misinterpreted your dog’s signals at least a dozen times this week.
+You didn’t even know it.
+That “friendly” tail wag might have been a warning.
+And that yawn might have been a sign of serious stress.
+Dogs speak a complex language with their bodies, and owners only catch about half of what their dogs are saying.
+Learn these 17 critical signals and your interactions with your dog will change.

 Key Takeaways